Chomama/war-project/README.md

 The "/score" endpoint utilizes node module fs to read from the json and return the scores.

 -Basic testing is done using Mocha and Chai and can be found in the tests directory.

+In order to run the project:
+1. git clone
+2. cd tank-game
+3. npm install
+4. npm start
+5. Browse to localhost:8081